seznam/IMA.js-skeleton/README.md

 applications written in pure JavaScript.

-Isomorphic applications consist of a single application logic that is first executed at the server-side, generates the page markup, and then when the application logic is executed at the client-side it automatically binds to the server-generated markup and acts like a single-page application (or a multi-page application if the client does not support JavaScript).
+Isomorphic applications consist of a single application logic that is first executed at the server-side, generates the page markup, and then the application logic is executed at the client-side, automatically binds to the server-generated markup and acts like a single-page application (or a multi-page application if the client does not support JavaScript).
 This allows for fast load times, out-of-box support for web crawlers and greater overall user experience (or UX for short).

-## Why we use IMA.js and you should too?

-Here at Seznam.cz, development of a frontend application comes with many checkboxes that need to be ticked off before the project goes public.
-Mainly because of a diverse audience and challenging product requirements.

-In order to **not** reinvent the wheel on every project and to address all of these problems (checkboxes) we created the IMA.js framework.
-Here are a few outlines that we're most proud of:

-- [X] **React compatible** - IMA.js **Views** extends the React Component and are in tight cooperation with our Controllers.
-That means you can use the full magic of React v16 without loosing anything.
-- [X] **Isomorphic** - same application logic is executed on the server-side and the client-side.
-Server execution is also used as a fallback when client doesn't support JavaScript.
-- [X] **Production ready** - there's no need for additional setup or configuration.
-IMA.js uses evironment-specific configurations from the start.
-- [X] **Battle tested** - IMA.js is used on various projects across Seznam.cz.
-Some of them pushing the limits of what a frontend application can do.

 ## Installation